Author + information

 - David J. Cohen, MD, MSc†∗ (, )

-- CoreValve U.S. Trial Investigators
+- on behalf of the CoreValve U.S. Trial Investigators

 - ∗Erasmus University Medical Center, Rotterdam, the Netherlands